 OCH will use a collection agency to collect what is owed and will evict tenants who fall into arrears or who are continually late in paying rent.
 If you are in arrears you may also have to pay one or more charges to OCH for:

 - Enforcement fees

 You may not be eligible for a transfer within OCH if there are outstanding rent arrears, or if rent was paid late during the past 6 months.
 If you leave OCH with money owing, you will not be able to get other social housing in Ontario and you will not be able to get credit because you will have a bad credit record.

 Your rent is geared to total household income.
 This means your rent will be adjusted if another income earner moves in.
 The adjustment will take effect 30 days from the date your household income increases.
-A new household member must be eligible for Rent Geared to Income (RGI) in order for the entire household to continue to be eligible for RGI.
+A new household member must be eligible for Rent-Geared-to-Income (RGI) for the entire household to continue to be eligible for RGI.

 You cannot assign or sublet your unit to a new household member who has moved in with you.
 If you move out, the new person may also have to move out.

 You will be responsible for any debt to OCH that a new household member causes, including the higher rent.
 You will also be responsible for the new household member’s actions.
 You will not be able to have OCH remove the new household member from your home.